|

 - Aesops Fables Home Page - Fables of Aesop

-Many fables are attributed to Aesop, but it’s unclear how many he actually wrote; indeed, his historical existence as a person is under question I’ve collected many of them here for your enjoyment A number of translations were found and the fables collected
+Many fables are attributed to Aesop, but it’s unclear how many he actually wrote; indeed, his historical existence as a person is under question I’ve collected many of them here for your enjoyment

 |